leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 But you also know that it’s not your main sales offer.
 (Groceries are)

-So, it’s vital for you to keep delivery costs down.
+So, you need to keep delivery costs down.
 But also provide the best service to customers.

 (More on the benefits of grocery delivery software later)